-Revenue recognized to date is attributable solely to the upfront payment we received in the fourth quarter of 2009 pursuant to our Collaboration Agreement with Teva, as well as cash reimbursements from Teva for certain costs incurred by us under the Clinical Development Plan we and Teva developed under which three phase 3 clinical trials will be initiated.
-Under the Collaboration Agreement, we and Teva share certain custirsen-related development costs.
-We are required to spend \$30 million in direct and indirect development costs, such as full-time equivalent (FTE) reimbursement for time incurred by our personnel for the benefit of the custirsen development plan, such contribution to be funded by the upfront payment provided by Teva as an advanced reimbursement for the Company Development Expenses, or reimbursed to OncoGenex on a cash basis.
-Teva will fund all other expenses under the Clinical Development Plan.
-When we have fulfilled its requirement to spend \$30 million in direct and indirect development costs, including FTEs, Teva will, on a quarterly basis, reimburse all development expenses incurred in accordance with the Clinical Development Plan.
-Our policy is to account for these reimbursements as Collaboration Revenue.
+Revenue recognized to date is attributable solely to the upfront payment the Company received in the fourth quarter of 2009 pursuant to its Collaboration Agreement with Teva, as well as cash reimbursements from Teva for certain costs incurred by the Company under the Clinical Development Plan the Company and Teva developed under which three phase 3 clinical trials are initiated.
+Under the Collaboration Agreement, the Company and Teva share certain custirsen-related development costs.
+The Company has spent the required \$30 million in direct and indirect development costs, such as full-time equivalent (FTE) reimbursement for time incurred by its personnel for the benefit of the custirsen development plan.
+On a quarterly basis Teva will reimburse all development expenses incurred in accordance with the Clinical Development Plan.
+The Company's policy is to account for these reimbursements as Collaboration Revenue.
 For a summary description of the Collaboration Agreement, see Note 4 to Notes to Consolidated Financial Statements included elsewhere in this Annual Report on Form 10-K.

-The Collaboration Agreement contains multiple elements and deliverables, and requires evaluation pursuant to ASC 605-25, Multiple-Element Arrangements, or ASC 605-25.
-We evaluated the facts and circumstances of the Collaboration Agreement to determine whether it had obligations constituting deliverables under ASC 605-25.
-We concluded that it had multiple deliverables under the Collaboration Agreement, including deliverables relating to the grant of a technology license, and performance of manufacturing, regulatory and clinical development services in the U.S. and Canada, and estimated that the period in which we would perform those deliverables began in the fourth quarter of 2009 and will be completed in the fourth quarter of 2012.
-Because we were able to establish vendor specific objective evidence, or VSOE, of the fair value of the maintenance, regulatory, and clinical services, we concluded that these deliverables should be accounted as separate units of accounting under ASC 605-25.
+The Collaboration Agreement contains multiple elements and deliverables, and requires evaluation pursuant to ASC 605-25.
+Multiple-Element Arrangements, or ASC 605-25.
+The Company evaluated the facts and circumstances of the Collaboration Agreement to determine whether it had obligations constituting deliverables under ASC 605-25.
+The Company concluded that it had multiple deliverables under the Collaboration Agreement, including deliverables relating to the grant of a technology license, and performance of manufacturing, regulatory and clinical development services in the U.S. and Canada, and estimated that the period in which it would perform those deliverables began in the fourth quarter of 2009 and will be completed in the fourth quarter of 2012.
+Because the Company has been able to establish vendor specific objective evidence, or VSOE, of the fair value of the manufacturing, regulatory, and clinical services, the Company concluded that these deliverables should be accounted as separate units of accounting under ASC 605-25.
 In establishing VSOE for the manufacturing, regulatory, and clinical development services, management relied on rates charged by other service providers providing similar development services.